With more and more people flocking to get their hands on SSDs, it only makes sense that you buy one of the best

 When it comes to expanding your M.2 Storage capacity, there is a choice between getting a motherboard with multiple M.2 slots or getting an expansion card.

 There are few points to highlight here.
-For starters, the built in capacity of m.2 slots on a motherboard is limited to a maximum of three with most featuring a single or dual m.2 slots.
+For starters, as mentioned earlier, the built in number of M.2 slots on most consumer grade motherboard is limited to a maximum of three with most featuring a single or dual m.2 slots.

-Therefore, if you want to have more slots than three, or if your current motherboard does not have an M.2 slot AT ALL, you would need to get an expansion card anyways.
+Therefore, if you want to have more slots than three, or if your current motherboard does not have an M.2 slot AT ALL, you would need to get an expansion card.